dineshkumarkummara/object-detection-for-blind-people-with-speech-as-output/README.md

 # internet
 you need to have an internet connection to download the models and to get your speech as output from the computer.

+# contact
+contact if you have any queries regarding this

+dk944176@gmail.com